UCSF Flow Cytometry Training Program

 Class (1) Principles of Flow Cytometry Class:

-Reviews basic principals of conventional flow cytometry (CFC), how it works, what it measures, together with CFC workflows and operation of "FACSDiva" flow cytometer software used by our BD Biosciences analyzers and sorters.
-LSRII, Fortessa, X-20, and Symphony operation and workflows are similar on all these instruments.
-After the initial zoom session (3hrs), trainees sign-up for an additional hands-on training (Google Sheet sign-up sent out after the zoom class).
-By the end of this training you will be familiar with key basic information for carrying out flow cytometry experiments and analysis, including:
+Reviews basic principals of conventional flow cytometry (CFC), how it works, what it measures, together with important CFC workflows, experimental design considerations and operation of "FACSDiva" flow cytometer software, that is on BD Biosciences analyzers and sorters.
+For different BD models, LSRII, Fortessa, X-20, and Symphony, the operation and workflows are similar.
+After the initial theory session (3hrs, with 2 scheduled breaks), trainees separately sign-up for an additional hands-on training (via a Google Sheet sign-up lin, sent out to the class).
+By the end of this training you will be familiar with the critical basic information required for carrying out reliable, reproducible flow cytometry experiments and analyses.
+Class content includes,

 • Principals of Flow Cytometry